HadrienG2/grayscott/README.md

 ---

-In order to work around an LLVM codegen segfault on Zen 3 CPUs, the build system currently only generates binaries for CPUs with support for the AVX and AVX2 instruction set.
-You can optimize the code generation parameters for your CPU via the .cargo/config.toml configuration file.
+The build system is configured to generate binaries that are optimized for your CPU, using the Rust equivalent of GCC's `-march=native`.
+You can change this using the .cargo/config.toml configuration file.